 When you know exactly which subjects you wish to study in Years 10 and 11, fill in your choices on the A5 size Choices Form.
-This A5 Choices Form must be handed in at your interview.

-This A5 Choices Form must be handed in at your interview.
+This A5 Choices Form must be handed in at your interview, signed by your parent/carer.